Venuenugula/AI_Assignment_1/README.md

 Project Overview

 This project, developed by Enugula Venu (ID: B211076, Class: E3 CSE C2), implements solutions to two classic AI search problems: the Bridge-Crossing Puzzle and the Rabbit Puzzle.
-Both puzzles are solved using the Breadth-First Search (BFS) algorithm  and DFS(ddepth First Search) to find the  path to the goal state.
+Both puzzles are solved using the Breadth-First Search (BFS) algorithm  and DFS(Depth First Search) to find the  path to the goal state.
 The implementation is provided in a Jupyter notebook (ai.ipynb) using Python.

 Bridge-Crossing Puzzle